twak/winsyn/README.md

-# WinSyn Synthetic Procedural Model
+# WinSyn: Synthetic Procedural Model

 WinSyn is a research project to provide a matched pair of synthetic and real images for machine learning tasks such as segmentation.
 You can read the [paper](https://arxiv.org/abs/2310.08471) online.